 Gulf Savannah Way

-The Savannah Way traverses Northern Australia, linking Cairns to Broome in Western Australia’s Kimberley.
-The route is approximately 3,700km, crossing 15 National Parks, 5 World Heritage areas, and a variety of natural ecosystems across the Top End.
-Large parts of the route are unsealed and flood prone, isolating communities during the wet season and limiting the economic value of this northern road link.
+The Savannah Way traverses Northern Australia, linking Cairns in Tropical North Queensland to Broome in Western Australia’s Kimberley.
+The route is approximately 3,700km, crossing 15 National Parks, 5 World Heritage areas and a variety of natural routes across the Top End.
+Large sections of the North West Queensland route are unsealed and flood prone, isolating communities during the wet season and limiting the economic value of this northern road link.

 PROJECT COSTS AND TIMELINES